-A beach entry is exactly what it sounds like: a precision-graded deck that eases into a ramp or smoother steps that make it easier to wade into the pool instead of jumping in all at once.
+The beach entry is exactly what it sounds like: a precision-graded deck that eases into a ramp or smoother steps that make it easier to wade into the pool instead of jumping in all at once.

 Whether you want to add real sand or blend your beach entry with the rest of your swimming pool’s surface, you can design it to fit your needs.